Page Last Updated May 2, 2026

 Common Botanical Description

-If you’re new to plant morphology, this guide is a perfect beginner’s description, with no need to know any scientific jargon.
-Below this is additional information on uses and morphology photos to help you identify the family, followed by pictures of individual species found in North America.
+If you’re new to plant morphology, this guide is a perfect beginner’s description to learn to identify the Araliaceae family, with no need to know any scientific jargon.
+Below this section are morphology photos to help you identify the family, followed by pictures of individual species found in North America.
 But for researchers or those wanting to learn a more in-depth version, refer to the Scientific Botanical Description below the images for highly detailed scientific descriptions and genus-level distribution data.

 Leaves and Stems: This family is mostly perennial trees and shrubs, but there is an occasional woody vine and herb as well.
-None release milky juices when damaged, but many have essential oils and are often resinous.
-Some have very thick stems, and most have medium to large leaves, including rare ones that are enormous (over 3 m long).
-Leaves are usually arranged in a spiral pattern on the stem and have sheaths that wrap around the stem.
-Leaf blades are simple or compound (made of leaflets); when simple, the margins are often divided in some way.
-Some species, like English Ivy (Hedera helix), have leaves that change shape as they mature (heterophylly).
+None release milky juices when damaged.
+Most have medium to large leaves, including ones over 3 m long.
+Leaves are usually arranged in a spiral pattern around the stem and have sheaths that wrap around their base.
+Leaf blades are simple or compound (made of leaflets); when simple, the margins are often divided in some way, often lobed and maple leaf-like.

-Flowers: The flowers of this family are usually individually small and are often arranged in spikes or heads, or umbels similar to the carrot family, which can cause confusion.
-Sometimes their inflorescences (arrangements of flowers) are branched.
-The flowers are symmetrical with five petals that are often thick or fleshy and are usually free (not joined) and a calyx that is highly variable and sometimes even reduced to tiny teeth or a rim.
+Flowers: The flowers are usually individually small but arranged in spikes or heads, sometimes branched, and occasionally in umbels similar to the Apiaceae family, which can cause confusion.
+The flowers are symmetrical with five petals that are often thick or fleshy with a highly variable calyx that may be reduced to a rim of teeth.

 Reproductive Features: This varies in the family from bisexual flowers with both male (stamens) and female (ovary, style, stigma) parts in the same flower to separate male and female flowers on separate plants (dioecious).
-There are usually 5 stamens, but up to 100 in some species, that are free from the petals (unattached).
-The ovary is located below the point of petal attachment (inferior), and the flowers usually have a fleshy nectar-producing disk at the base of the styles (tubes that capture pollen and direct it to the ovary), which is a good identifying feature as it is very common in the family.
+There are usually 5 stamens, but up to 100 in some species.
+Flowers usually have a fleshy nectar-producing disk at the base of the styles (tubes that capture pollen).

 Fruits: Fruits are mostly fleshy berries or drupes (fleshy fruits with stony pits, like a cherry).
 But sometimes it is a dry fruit that spits into segments (schizocarp) similar to the Apiaceae (carrot) family.